pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[N]or did that ever please [the Romans] which is forever in the mouths of the wise ones of our time: 'Let us enjoy the benefits of the time', but rather the benefits of their own valor and prudence, for time drives everything before it, and is able to bring with it good as well as evil, and evil as well as good."
 --Niccolo Machiavelli

+"You're good, because you always turn it back."
+"No, I'm genuinely curious."
+"I know, and that's really a great quality.
+I mean, when people say someone's charming, what they really mean is 'They were interested in me.'"
+"Mhmm.
+Everybody _loves_ talking about themselves."
+"You know who's a bore?
+Someone who talks about themselves all the time."
+"--all the time, yeah."
+"But someone who says 'And what about you?'"
+"Yeah, but that's what makes it interesting, Bill."
+"You're like 'Mmm.
+This person's [laughing] charming as fuck!'"
+--Bill Maher and Hannah Stocking, making the same point as Dale Carnegie

 "I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear."
 --Nelson Mandela